MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 Complete the following steps to configure Azure DevOps project.

-1. Open the Azure portal.
+1. Open a browser window, and then navigate to the Azure portal: `https://portal.azure.com/`

 1. On the top search bar, in the Search textbox, enter **devops**